Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have the 15th-ranked team ERA among all league pitching staffs (4.17).
+- The Dodgers have a 4.19 team ERA that ranks 16th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.